Transition For Youth with Disabilities

 To learn more, contact Renee Sansom at email@example.com.
 On the web at www.okdrs.gov,or call 1-800-845-8476.

-Share Fair Round 1 - Featuring Central Tech - Shelly Rentz, Sooner SUCCESS - Erin Strayhorn, Developmental Disability Services - Jennifer Upshaw and Department of Rehabilitation Services - Renee Sansom
+Share Fair Round 1 - Featuring Central Tech's Shelly Rentz, Sooner SUCCESS' Erin Strayhorn, Developmental Disability Services' Jennifer Upshaw and Department of Rehabilitation Services' Renee Sansom.

 Share Fair Round 1

-Share Fair Round 2 - Featuring Jason Price – Department of Rehabilitation Services and Ali Bolz - Department of Rehabilitation Services regarding Social Security and Benefits Planning.
+Share Fair Round 2 - Featuring DRS' Jason Price and Ali Bolz regarding Social Security and Benefits Planning.

 Share Fair Round 2